UCSB-AMPLab/telar-docs/docs/4-iiif-integration.md

 ### Image Not Loading

 **For local images:**
-- Verify file exists in `components/images/objects/`
+- Verify file exists in `components/images/`
-- Check that object_id matches filename
+- Check that object_id matches filename (without extension)
+- Ensure object is listed in `objects.csv` with a blank `iiif_manifest` column
 - Ensure IIIF tiles were generated

 **For external IIIF:**